ZeTRoY/fdf/README.md

 ![Picture](https://github.com/ZeTRoY/fdf/blob/master/Images/Screen%20Shot%202018-07-28%20at%2021.36.24.png)

-&emsp;Also I have an intro with buttons which we can press to perform some action like rotating or moving an object.
+&emsp;Also I have an intro with buttons which you can press to perform some action like rotating or moving an object.

 	Here's what it is: